tjelvar-olsson/tinyfasta/README.rst

 Installation
 ------------

-To install the tinyfasta package.
+To install the :mod:`tinyfasta` package.

 .. code-block:: bash